 Pretty much any kind of beans you can get your hands on will do: black beans, pinto, kidney beans, etc.

-Beans will last you for at least a few years (pinto beans usually last the longest).
+Beans will last at least a few years (pinto beans usually last the longest).
 There are a lot of estimations out there that range from a couple of years to 30+ years but the critical factor is to know how to maximize this.
 To do that, you need to store them in a cool, dark, dry place and, if possible, in vacuum packing.

 Even if they won’t last you 30 years, you’re still going to eat them long before that when you rotate your stockpile (something every prepper should do).